triggermesh/docs/docs/sources/awscognitouserpool.md

 ## Deploying an instance of the Source

-Open the Bridge creation screen and add a source of type `AWS Cognito User Pool`.
+Open the Bridge creation screen and add a source of type `Amazon Cognito User Pool`.

 ![Search Results](../images/awscognitouserpool-source/source-cognito-userpool.png)

 In the Source creation form, give a name to the event source and add the following information:

-- [**Secret**][accesskey]: Reference to a [TriggerMesh secret][tm-secret] containing an Access Key ID and a Secret Access Key to communicate with the AWS SQS API, as described in the previous sections.
+- [**Secret**][accesskey]: Reference to a [TriggerMesh secret][tm-secret] containing an Access Key ID and a Secret Access Key to communicate with the Amazon Cognito API, as described in the previous sections.
 - [**AWS ARN**][arn]: ARN of the User Pool, as described in the previous sections.

 ![Source form](../images/awscognitouserpool-source/source-cognito-userpool-form.png)